vahidAK/PatMat/README.md

     -n samplename \
     /path/to/VCF/of/snvs.vcf
 ```
-(Note that as of June 2023, the StrandPhaseR dependency issues several warning messages ("closing unused connection") when this is run, but that seems to be a bug in the
-dependency rather than an issue with strandseq_phase.R)
+(Note that as of June 2023, the StrandPhaseR dependency sometimes issues several warning messages ("closing unused connection") when this is run, but that seems to be a bug in the dependency rather than an issue with strandseq_phase.R)

-The result is a phased VCF file of SNVs ("samplename.phased.inv_aware.vcf"), which can be used with patmat.py as
+The result is a phased VCF file of SNVs ("samplename.phased.inv_aware.vcf"), which can be used with `patmat.py` as
 described below.

 Here is the full list of options for `strandseq_phase.R`: